tarwn/lessthandot-hugo/blogs/content/posts/2010-05-19-configuring-sql-server-dba.md

 ### 6. Installing EVERYTHING including binary, data and log files to the C drive

 If you are installing SQL Server on your desktop or laptop at home and have one 25GB drive, then sure, install to the C drive.
-Most of us have those “server” things.
+Most of us have those "server" things.
 They have drive bays, and sometimes we even get a D or an E drive.
 When you install SQL Server it will want and request you to install everything to the C drive (or the volume letter you pick for the OS).
 It's ok for the setup team to do this.
 I respect that not all best practices can be programmed into everything.
 So here is the almighty: If you have a data drive, log drive and OS drive or anything other than the drive for the OS, please use it for your data.
 Your database server will thank you when it is not contending with other IO operations.